Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 ## Collections

-### Creating collections

 Up until now, we've mostly dealt with individual items.
 Python has several ways to organize and interact with multiple items:

 {{ codeblock(fn="collections_instantiations", lc="py") }}

-### Accessing items

 {{ codeblock(fn="collections_item_access_1", lc="py") }}

-The simplest collection conceptually is the list.
+The simplest collection is the list.
-You can access items in a list by index, or by slice, which returns a sublist.
+You can access items in a list by index or by slice, which returns a sublist.
-Remember that to get an item at the BEGINNING of the list, you use 0 as the index.
+Remember, to get an item at the BEGINNING of the list you use 0 as the index.
 To access the last item in a list, you can either use the length of the list - 1 or simply -1 as the index.

 {{ codeblock(fn="collections_item_access_2", lc="py") }}

 A dictionary is a mapping between keys and values.
-It is indexed by a key, and this gives the associated value.
+It is indexed by a key which gives the associated value.

-{{ codeblock(fn="collections_item_access_3", lc="py") }}

-Here, we catch a glimpse of for loops.
-These loops allows us to iterate more conveniently through each item in a collection in comparison to while loops.
-You may use tools that worked with while loops here as well, such as "break" and "continue".

 We created 2 other types of collections earlier.

-Sets are useful when it comes to checking if something exists or not in a collection, or the difference between two collections.
+Sets are useful when it comes to checking if something exists in a collection, or the difference between two collections.

 Tuples are similar to lists, but they are immutable.
 You cannot add or remove items from a tuple once it is created.

+Strings can also be indexed and iterated over in a manner similar to a tuple or list, allowing you to access individual characters.
+Strings, like tuples, are immutable.

 All of these collections have helper functions for performing common tasks and some share common behaviors.
 To get the length of a collection, call the builtin function `len` and pass in the collection as an argument.